Updated April 2018: FamJam is no longer part of the World Ski & Snowboard Fest, but it’s going to be a blast regardless…

 O.G.
 Whistler snowboarders Stuart Andrews and Chris “Nix” Nichols will MC the event with their own unique humour and commentary.
 “They can do and say whatever they want,” Dom admits.
 “It’s all very open.”

 The event is also open to skiers, something that has definitely changed since the 90s.
 “Things are different now compared to when the pipe was up above the Catskinner chair,” Mercedes says. ” We’ve invited some skiers and really it’s the more the merrier – Dom and I don’t discriminate.
 We don’t speak for our MCs though…”

 WSSF are providing a sound system and mics and the sole sponsor of the Fam Jam is Oakley, who have been supporting Dom since she was 19 years old.
 “They are stoked to be involved,” she says.
 “They’ll set up a chill out lounge and tent at the bottom of the pipe and will provide some rad gear to thank our MCs for their time.
 I’m sure Stu and Nix will come up with a funny way to give a bit of gear away too.”

 Good-natured ribbing will certainly be part of the fun but the real magic of the Halfpipe Fam Jam comes from the fact that it exists solely to celebrate the pure joy that comes from sliding around on a mountain with friends.

 “It’s not easy to have a contest,” Mercedes explains, “but it’s easy to have fun.”

-The Fam Jam returns in 2017 – check out the Whistler World Ski & Snowboard Festival schedule for details.
+The Fam Jam is no longer running.
+Check out the Whistler World Ski & Snowboard Festival schedule to see what is!